emeryberger/PC-Resources/README.md

 % python3 conflict-vetter.py --conference asplos21 --hashcode hellokitty --your-name "Emery Berger" --your-email "emery.berger@gmail.com" --your-password goodbyedoggy --form-url "https://forms.gle/someform"
 ```

-If you are using 2FA for Google mail, you can generate an App Password for use here: [https://security.google.com/settings/security/apppasswords](https://security.google.com/settings/security/apppasswords)
+If you are using 2FA for Google mail, you can generate an "app password" by going to [https://myaccount.google.com/signinoptions/two-step-verification](https://myaccount.google.com/signinoptions/two-step-verification), scrolling to the bottom, and clicking "App passwords".

 **NOTE**: this script will only actually send mail if you explicitly add the command-line option `--really-send`.